tankangliang/tp/docs/UserGuide.md

 * `country note add c/CN nt/building good relations (guanxi) is important when conducting business here t/intercultural`
 * `country note add c/IN nt/is world's fastest growing economy`

+### Editing notes for a country: `country note edit`

+Edits a note that is associated with a specific country at the given index in the last viewed country note list panel.

+Format: `country note edit INDEX (nt/NOTE_STRING) (t/TAG)...`

+Example:

+* `country note edit 1 nt/new government policy to support local development in cloud security t/contract` Edits the country note at index 1 of the last-viewed country notes panel to have the content "new government policy to support local development in cloud security" and a new tag "contract" in addition to the previous tags.

 ### Deleting notes for a country: `country note delete`

 Deletes a note that is associated with a specific country.